Skip to content

 Menu

-India is increasingly recognized as a significant presence in the global potato processing sector, identified by industry observers as one of the emerging French fry producing countries.
+India is increasingly recognized as a significant presence in the global potato processing sector identified by industry observers as one of the emerging French fry producing countries.
 This emergence, alongside countries like China, Egypt, and Turkey, is contributing to the contraction in the global frozen fries market and applying competitive pressure on traditional suppliers, particularly those in Europe.
 This specialized focus on international processed potato trade provides insight into India’s growing, yet variable, footprint in key Asian and Western markets.

 Competitive Dynamics in the Frozen Fries Market